 During the summer, blueberries are plentiful everywhere.
-They can be found in grocery stores, in the backyard if you’re growing them, and some will even grow in the wild.
+They can be found in grocery stores, and in the backyard, if you’re growing them, and some will even grow in the wild.
 Blueberries are a tasty and nutritious fruit that’s safe for humans to eat.
 As for chickens, can they eat blueberries as well?

 Are Blueberry Plants Poisonous to Your Chickens?

 Blueberries belong to the rose family.
 Other fruits that are part of this group of plants include almonds, apricots, plums, apples, cherries, raspberries, and roses.

 All the plant belonging to this family produces hydrogen cyanide in their leaves and seeds.
 Cyanide is toxic to chickens.

 However, the amount of toxin in blueberries is too small to create any impact on your chickens.

 What you should be worried about instead is the amount of pesticide used to grow blueberries.
 Commercially grown blueberries will have a good amount of this chemical in them.
 This means that you should be very cautious about it and will need to wash these fruit thoroughly before feeding them to the chickens.

 If you’re growing them in your own garden, you should not worry about pesticides.